 Stocks of wild Tasmanian abalone have declined significantly due to overfishing.
 Now strict quotas exist, as they do with NZ paua.
 Luckily for lovers of this delicacy, the availability of farmed Tasmanian abalone has increasingly significantly.
 Farming paua has many challenges and so is still a fledgling industry.

 Abalone, like paua, is notoriously difficult to cook.
 The default for paua is to mince it and use it in fritters.
 Sliced very thinly and quickly sautéed also produces delectable results.
-The approach taken here with this sautéed abalone is to stir fry it with a little chorizo, garlic and chilli.
-For the price you pay for Tasmanian abalone, or due to the scarcity of paua, we need to provide a vehicle for this amazing flavour, one which is going to provide some bulk yet keep the abalone/paua flavours in the spotlight.
+The approach taken here with this sautéed abalone noodles recipe (or sautéed paua) is to stir fry it with a little chorizo, garlic and chilli.
+Given the price you pay for Tasmanian abalone or the scarcity of paua, we need to provide a worthy vehicle for this amazing flavour.
+Soba noodles are such a vehicle, providing some bulk while keeping the abalone/paua flavours in the spotlight.

 The soba noodles